The New Search Engine Playbook:

 FAQs: LLM Search and Answer Engine Optimization

-1. I’m new to AEO — where should I start?
+1. I’m new to AI search — where should I start?

 Begin with your highest-impact pages – where users convert, where you teach, or where prospects first land.